 Strategic Conservation Planning

-The Nature Trust of New Brunswick identified the need for a planned approach to land conservation, and wrote an initial province-wide conservation plan in 2008.
-This conservation plan identified six key areas that required an increased conservation effort, and were not being targeted by any other conservation organizations.
-These areas were the Blue Bell ecodistrict, the Lower Saint John River, the Moncton/Sackville area, the Nicholas Denys ecodistrict, the southwestern coast of the province, and the St. Croix River watershed.
+In 2008, the Nature Trust identified the need for a planned strategic approach to land conservation.
+An initial province-wide conservation plan was developed, which identified six key areas that required increased conservation efforts or were not being targeted by any other conservation organizations.
+These areas include the Blue Bell Ecodistrict (northern border with Maine), the Lower St. John River (LSJR), the Moncton/Sackville region, the Nicolas Deny Ecodistrict (northeastern coastline), the Lower Bay of Fundy (southwestern coastline), and the St. Croix River watershed (southern border with Maine).

 To follow up on this initial province-wide plan, the LSJR watershed was chosen for an in-depth, multi-partner analysis as a pilot project.
 Since then, the Nature Trust’s conservation planning efforts have expanded to two other regions—the Upper St. John River (USJR) and the St. Croix River watershed.
 The information collected in these projects provides the basis for proactive land acquisition and landowner outreach.
 It also helps to unify the conservation objectives of multiple stakeholder groups like government departments and NGOs.